Skip to main content

 unshield.circom removed the note_owner private input.
 The owner public key is now derived inside the circuit from spending_key via BabyPbk.

-In previous versions, the circuit accepted note_owner as an explicit private input — the raw Ax coordinate of the owner's key.
+Earlier revisions of the circuit accepted note_owner as an explicit private input — the raw Ax coordinate of the owner's key.
 This created a formal soundness gap: a prover could supply any ownerPk value as long as the resulting commitment was in the Merkle tree.

-In v0.6.0, ownerPk is derived deterministically inside the circuit:
+ownerPk is derived deterministically inside the circuit:

 ownerPk.Ax = BabyPbk(spending_key).Ax